DEFENDING LARNACA THROUGH THE AGES

 A RICH HISTORY

-Larnaca Fort is a medieval fort and castle stronghold that has a rich history and is one of the oldest and most important historical landmarks in the region of Larnaca.
-The fort has played a crucial role in the defence and development of the city over the years and it is located on the coast where both the Finikoudes and Mackenzie promenades meet.
-The fort’s architecture and design reflect the various influences of the different powers that have occupied Cyprus over years gone by, creating a fascinating example of the island’s rich cultural heritage.
-In its lifetime, the fort has seen many transformations, constantly being enhanced and renovated by various rulers who have used it in a number of different ways.
-These have included a defensive castle, an artillery station, a military base, a storage facility for supplies and munitions, a governor’s residence and a prison with gallows.
+The Larnaca Fort is a medieval fort and castle stronghold that has a rich history.
+It is one of the oldest and most important historical landmarks in the region of Larnaca.
+Located on the coast, where both the Finikoudes and Mackenzie promenades meet, the fort has played a crucial role in the defence and development of the city over the years.
+The fort’s architecture and design reflect the various influences of the different powers that have occupied Cyprus in years gone by and creates a fascinating example of the island’s rich cultural heritage. Â

 A MEDIEVAL STRONGHOLD

 Archaeological research conducted around the fort suggests that initial construction began on a small keep in the late 12th century.
 This acted as a staging post controlling access to the city’s harbour.
-The Byzantines extended the keep and added some fortifications, but the structure, as we know it today did not materialize until the late 14th century, when Cyprus’s Lusignan rulers acknowledged and exploited its strategic location on the coast.
-The crude Byzantine fortification was extended and new out buildings, a moat and drawbridge, and a solid defensive wall were added creating a proper castle.
-Limestone blocks were used for the construction, which consisted of a rectangular shape with an imposing tower at each corner.
-The new fort became a military base allowing the Lusignan rulers to effectively control and protect the city, as well as the harbour.
+The Byzantines then extended this keep with the addition of some basic fortifications.
+The main structure, however, as we know it today, did not materialise until the late 14th century.
+Cyprus’s Lusignan rulers acknowledged and then exploited its strategic location on Larnaca’s coast.
+They extended the crude Byzantine fortifications and built a series of new out buildings, a moat and drawbridge, and a solid defensive wall, creating a proper castle.
+Rectangular shaped limestone blocks were used for its construction, and the main walls consisted of imposing towers in each corner.
+The new fort became a military base allowing the Lusignan rulers to effectively control and protect the city and the harbour.Â

 THE CANNONS OF LARNACA

-Lusignan rule switched to Venetian rule nearly one hundred years later and in response to an ever-increasing threat from an expansionist Ottoman Empire, they introduced cannon to the fort.
-This made it impossible for hostile ships to land anywhere in the immediate vicinity and the fort with its new cannon would now afford protection to ships anchored near and in the natural harbour.
-As well as an artillery base, parts of the fort also acted as a storage facility for weapons and munitions, which the Venetians used to great effect as part of Cyprus’s defence against the Ottomans who began their invasion of the island in 1571.
-The well-defended fort put up a valiant struggle, but eventually fell to the Ottomans after a dramatic siege.
-The Ottomans went on to take the whole island and effectively ruled for just over 300 years.
-During this time, they made several modifications to the fort, which eventually became a military barracks for Ottoman foot soldiers.
-Part of the fort also became a place of worship when they also introduced a mosque with a minaret.Â
+The well-defended larnaca fort put up a valiant defence, but it eventually fell to the Ottomans after a dramatic siege.
+The Ottomans by 1571 went on to occupy the whole island and effectively ruled for just over 300 years.
+During this time, they made several modifications to the fort, eventually becaming a military barracks for Ottoman foot soldiers.
+Part of the fort also became a place of worship when they installed a mosque with a minaret to the site.Â

 AN ADMIRED MUSEUM